Regieslu/Regieslu/README.md

-¡Hola, soy Regina Esquivel! 👋
+Hello, I'm Regina Esquivel! 👋

-## Sobre mí 💫
+About me 💫

-Soy estudiante de Ingeniería en Sistemas y formo parte del emocionante programa de desarrollo web en [Laboratoria](https://www.laboratoria.la/).
-Mi pasión por la programación me impulsa a explorar nuevas tecnologías y afrontar desafíos con creatividad e innovación.
-También, y no menos importante, estoy cursando en [BEDU](https://bedu.org/cursos)) el programa de Java Full Stack en donde me preparo para desarrollar mis habilidades como backend developer.
+I am a Systems Engineering student and part of the exciting web development program at Laboratoria.
+My passion for programming drives me to explore new technologies and tackle challenges with creativity and innovation.
+Additionally, I'm currently enrolled in the BEDU Java Full Stack program, where I'm preparing to enhance my skills as a backend developer.

-## Habilidades 👩‍💻
+Skills 👩‍💻

-- 💻 Desarrollo Web: HTML, CSS, JavaScript, Node.js, Jest Test, SCRUM, React.js, Java 8, Spring Framework/boot, MongoDB.
+💻 Web Development: HTML, CSS, JavaScript, Node.js, Jest Test, SCRUM, React.js, Java 8, Spring Framework/boot, MongoDB.
-- 🔧 Herramientas: Git, GitHub, VS Code, IntellIJ, Firebase.
+🔧 Tools: Git, GitHub, VS Code, IntelliJ, Firebase.
-- 💻 herramientas de contacto: Zoom, Google meets, Slack.
+💻 Contact Tools: Zoom, Google Meets, Slack.

-## Objetivos
+Goals

-Mi meta es combinar mi pasión por la programación con mi formación en Ingeniería en Sistemas para crear soluciones tecnológicas que impacten de manera positiva en la sociedad.
-Aspiro a:
+My goal is to combine my passion for programming with my Systems Engineering education to create technological solutions that have a positive impact on society.
+I aspire to:

-- Desarrollar proyectos innovadores que aborden desafíos del mundo real.
+Develop innovative projects addressing real-world challenges.
-- Contribuir al código abierto y aprender de la comunidad.
+Contribute to open-source projects and learn from the community.
-- Continuar aprendiendo nuevas tecnologías y metodologías de desarrollo.
+Continue learning new technologies and development methodologies.
-- Colaborar en un entorno que fomente la creatividad y el trabajo en equipo.
+Collaborate in an environment that fosters creativity and teamwork.

-Estoy emocionada por el viaje que me espera y por las oportunidades de crecimiento y aprendizaje en el fascinante mundo de la ingeniería y la programación.
+I'm excited about the journey ahead and the opportunities for growth and learning in the fascinating world of engineering and programming.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/regina-esquivel)